-The best hidden object games to lose yourself (and find hidden objects) in
+The best hidden object games to lose yourself in

-If you're looking for something to really challenge your sense of perception, you'll want to jump into one of the best hidden object games.
-These digital versions of Where's Waldo? offer up some awesomely complex brain teasers, testing your capacity to spy details in detailed environments.
+The best hidden object games are always here to sharpen our sense of perception and exercise our brains when needed.
+In fact, these digital versions of Where's Waldo? offer up some awesomely complex brain teasers, testing your capacity to spy details in detailed environments.

 10. Time Gap: Mysteries of the Lost Civilization